drogueship/uri/README.md

-a python script to view and edit them for windows which shows the contents of the registry and allows you to add your own if you have administrator access to the system and backup and restore registry files aswell
+a python script to view and edit uri's associated with windows applications shows the contents of the registry and allows you to add your own if you have administrator access to the system and backup and restore registry files aswell

 screenshot
 https://www.drogueship.com/wp-content/uploads/2024/08/uri.png